Inclusive, aspirational for all and developing the whole child

-- A focus on learning to learn, which will be at the heart of our pedagogy to ensure that all of our students will learn more effectively.
+- A focus on learning to learn, at the heart of our pedagogy, ensuring that all of our students will learn more effectively.

-- The strongest possible emphasis on communication that will ensure that our students are able to interact freely and with confidence with as wide a range of audiences and across as many forms of expression as possible.
+- The strongest possible emphasis on communication ensuring that our students are able to interact freely and with confidence with as wide a range of audiences and across as many forms of expression as possible.

 - A curriculum that promotes STEM (Science, Technology, Engineering and Mathematics) subjects to ensure our students have a deep and rich understanding of the world around them.